 Unfortunately, the Isimba Dam flooded a number of the most well-known rapids in Uganda.
 The whitewater rafting is still good but it’s not the same as it once was.
 Luckily, the dam didn’t effect the rapids as much as originally expected.

-A number of other adventure activities are also available in Jinja including bungee jumping, whitewater kayaking, ATV riding, horseback riding, mountain biking, zip-lining, and tubing.
+A number of other adventure activities are also available in Jinja including bungee jumping, whitewater kayaking, quad biking, horseback riding, mountain biking, zip-lining, and tubing.

 Jinja is also worth visiting if you’re not into adventure activities.
 There are plenty of more laid back activities to enjoy.
 Jinja and the surrounding area is a really beautiful part of Uganda.
 The town has some great colonial architecture to view.
 Jinja is also located on the shore of the beautiful Lake Victoria.
 The lake shore is a great place to take a stroll or just relax by the lake.
 You can also go for a boat ride.
 Sportfishing safaris are available.
 There is also some great birdwatching near Jinja.